FREDERIC LAMOND (1868-1948)

 She was originally known as Ethel Liggins.
 The majority of this Leschetizky pupil's recordings, those released by American Columbia in the late 1920s, have been reissued on Ivory Classics 72002.
 Unfortunately the poorly-equalized transfers make her performances sound much more dull than on the original 78s.
+A new, properly-engineered reissue is much to be desired.
 Two of Leginska's Columbia recordings can be found on PEARL 9839 ("Pupils of Leschetizky").

 OSCAR LEVANT (1906-1972)

 Famed not only as a pianist but also as movie actor, author, radio personality, and general man-about-town, Levant made many recordings for Columbia during the late 78rpm and early LP eras.
 PEARL 0105 brings together a representative selection of his recorded solo repertoire, ranging from Chopin to Jelobinsky.
 Levant's primary reputation, however, was as a Gershwin interpreter.
 All his studio recordings of Gershwin have been assembled on SONY MK 42514.
 Levant's live 1944 NBC broadcast of Gershwin's Concerto in F, conducted by Toscanini, is available on Fabula Classica 2240.
 A complete Sony edition of Levant's Columbia discs, including his 1950s LPs, has been rumored for several years and the 8-CD set (with a lavishly illustrated book) is now available as SONY 88985471862.
 Several previously-unissued items are included.

 MISCHA LEVITZKI (1898-1941)